wybiral/torgo/README.md

 # torgo
-Golang tools for working with Tor hidden services
+Provides a Golang controller interface for Tor.